ParsaGhourchian/Distance-Calculation-Between-Points/README.md

 Point2_x and Point2_y are the coordinates of the second point.

-Usage

-Save your dataset as input_points.csv in the same directory as the script.

-Run the script using Python:

-python distance_calculation.py

 The results will be printed to the console and look like this:

    Index      Point1      Point2  Euclidean  Manhattan  Minkowski (p=3)